 First aid is important to be prepared for on the trail.
 You never know what will happen.
 My son actually had a blister on the bottom of his foot before our trip even began, so we were happy to have this lightweight waterproof set from REI which included moleskin.
 We also added in a few tabs of Benadryl, Rocktape and Sheeps wool just in case.

 Headlamp / Lantern

 Depending on where you are backpacking, you might need a bear canister.
 There are essentially only two types on the market.
-One is a clear box that comes in two sizes – a smaller box and a larger box.
+One is a clear box that comes in several sizes, but most often you will see – a smaller box and a larger box.
 These are notoriously difficult to open for some people.
 I am one of those people.
 Therefore, my only option was to use this type of bear canister, which comes in only 1 massive size!

-For two people, the one large canister is great and overall doesn’t weigh too much more than the larger clear can.
-It is much much easier to open as well.
-We brought with us a small washer connected to a bracelet that opened it perfectly.
+To open my Bearicade can, we both wear a small washer connected to a bracelet that opens it perfectly.
 The flathead end on the Swiss army knife and the long spoon also opened it easily.

 If there is extra space in our bear canister we include all of our kitchen gear inside for extra space in the backpack.

 We always check the weather meticulously before setting out on our adventure, but as you know the weather in the backcountry is unpredictable.
 During short adventures with no expectation of rain, we usually leave our rain gear at home.
 However when hiking the JMT, we had to have it (and needed it!)

 Also, make sure you backpack has a rain cover included or buy one to keep with you.
 This is your entire life on your back at the moment, so it is best to keep it dry.